Cillian Murphy: Career

-1996–2002: Theatre work and early roles
+1996–2002: Theatre work breakthrough and early roles

 Murphy pressured Pat Kiernan until he got an audition at Corcadorca Theatre Company, and in September 1996, he made his professional acting debut on the stage, playing the part of a volatile Cork teenager in Enda Walsh's Disco Pigs.
 Walsh recalled meeting and discovering Murphy: "There was something about him – he was incredibly enigmatic and he would walk into a room with real presence and you'd go, "My God".
 It had nothing to do with those bloody eyes that everyone's going on about all the time."
 Murphy observed, "I was unbelievably cocky and had nothing to lose, and it suited the part, I suppose".
 Originally intended to run for three weeks in Cork, Disco Pigs ended up touring throughout Europe, Canada and Australia for two years, and Murphy left both university and his band.
 Though he had intended to go back to playing music, he secured representation after his first agent caught a performance of Disco Pigs, and his acting career began to take off.
+In 2023, Murphy went on to call this moment in time pivotal: "It all happened to me in one month, in August '96: (my band) got offered a record deal, I failed my law exams, I got the part in Disco Pigs, and I met my wife.
+I now look back and go, 'Oh, shit, I didn't know then how important all these things were' - the sort of domino effect that they would have on my life ...
+I love the chaos and the randomness.
+I love the beauty of the unexpected."

-He starred in many other theatre productions, including Shakespeare's Much Ado About Nothing (1998), The Country Boy, and Juno and the Paycock (both 1999).
-He began appearing in independent films such as On the Edge (2001), and in short films, including Filleann an Feall (2000) and Watchmen (2001).
+He proceeded to star in many other theatre productions, including Shakespeare's Much Ado About Nothing (1998), The Country Boy, and Juno and the Paycock (both 1999).
+At the turn of the 21st century, he began appearing in independent films such as On the Edge (2001), and in short films, including Filleann an Feall (2000) and Watchmen (2001).
 He also reprised his role for the film adaption of Disco Pigs (2001) and appeared in the BBC television mini-series adaptation of The Way We Live Now.
 During this period, he moved from Cork, relocating first to Dublin for a few years, then to London in 2001.
 In 2002, Murphy starred as Adam in a theatre production of Neil LaBute's The Shape of Things at the Gate Theatre in Dublin.
 Writing for The Irish Times, Fintan O'Toole praised Murphy's performance, "Murphy measures out his metamorphosis with an impressive subtlety and intelligence".